CocoaPods/CLAide/README.markdown

-# Hi, I’m Claide, your friendly command-line tool aide.
+# Hi, I’m Claide, your command-line tool aide.

 I was born out of a need for a _simple_ option and command parser, while still providing an API that allows you to quickly create a full featured command-line